 The thermostat sensing bulb is located on the gas valve assembly.
 This location allows the thermostat to keep the room temperature at an ideal comfort level for most fireplace applications.
-For positioning the thermostat sensing bulb elsewhere, an adhesive-backed mounting clip is available (see Figure 27).
+If positioning the thermostat sensing bulb elsewhere, follow these directions.